 For instance, a poorly loaded trailer may contribute to a truck swerving or losing control.
 Freight and other shipping companies must adhere to strict loading guidelines on the the maximum-allowed weights on varying lengths of trailer, as well as maximum weights allowed at certain positions in the trailer.
 This is why you may see scales or weigh stations along the highway, such as between Fishers and Fort Wayne.

-If a poorly loaded trailer helped cause the accident, then those who loaded it may be liable for any damages.
+If a poorly loaded trailer helped cause the car accident in Indianapolis, then those who loaded it may be liable for any damages.

 Liability may also fall on negligent mechanics, inspectors, or manufacturers should faulty equipment be determined to be the cause of the semi truck accident.